Learn about Easter!

 - Where were the Easter eggs hidden when Gavin was younger?
 The Easter eggs were hidden in the house and yard (garden).

-- What else did Gavin hunt for apart from Easter eggs?
+- Other than Easter eggs, what else did Gavin hunt for?
 Gavin also hunted for chocolates or other sweets.

-- What did the Easter bunny also bring him, apart from chocolate eggs?
+- Apart from chocolate eggs, what did the Easter bunny also bring him?
 The Easter bunny also brought him presents.

-- What did Emily get for Easter when she was younger?
+- When she was younger what did Emily get for Easter?
 A chocolate Easter bunny with some eggs around it.